bblarsen-sci/bblarsen-sci.github.io/docs/code_pages/posts/240503_altair_neuts.md

     return plot

-ephrin_curve = plot_neut_curve(curve)
+ephrin_curve = plot_neut_curve(neutcurve_df)
 ephrin_curve.display()
 ```

 Running that, we get the following nice looking neut curve plot that was made with Altair.
+If you choose to run, you will likely see something slightly different, as I am applying a custom [theme](/code_pages/posts/240503_altair_theme) to the altair figure.

 <div class="flex justify-center items-center">
     <img src="/images/code_posts/altair_neut_curve-01.png" />